-Over the summer on MyWellesley, you will learn the names of your College Advisor and your First Year Mentor (or other peer mentor, for our transfer students and Davis Scholars).
+Over the summer on MyWellesley, you will learn the names of your College Advisor and your Orientation Mentor (or other peer mentor, for our transfer students and Davis Scholars).
 These are among the key people who will help start to build your advising team over your four years at Wellesley.

 Meet your College Advisor:

 You will meet your College Advisor either during orientation or during the first week of class, depending on when faculty members return for the school year.
-Regular meetings with both your College Advisor and Mentor will help you make strong initial connections to other students and to the faculty, and these are the cornerstones of a successful transition to college.
+Regular meetings with both your College Advisor and Orientation Mentor will help you make strong initial connections to other students and to the faculty, and these are the cornerstones of a successful transition to college.

 Meet your Mentor: